stoneyield/stoneyield-docs/content/docs/protocol/analytics-monitoring.md

 - `mintUsed` and `mintLimit`
 - `resetTime`: Timestamp when daily counters reset

-This proves useful for monitoring congestion, gauging protocol usage, or setting up alerting systems for threshold events.
+Useful for congestion monitoring, usage gauging, or alert thresholds.

 ## Participant-Level Insight